-Photo 1: Image looking south to north over the eastern section of the proposed site, with a cemetery and agricultural lands in the background.
+Photo 1: Image looking south to north from the southern boundary of the proposed site.

-Photo 2: Image looking easterly of the south-east section proposed site, showing dumping
+Photo 2: Image looking south to north from the centre of the proposed site.

-Photo 3: Image looking north to south of the proposed site with agricultural lands in the background.
+Photo 3: Image showing dumping south of the proposed site.

-Photo 4: Image looking westly of the west section of the proposed site, showing litter.
+Photo 4: Image looking north to south-east from the centre of the proposed site.